 After you complete Cruel Labyrinth, you can drop Infernal Legion and focus your Raging Spirits on single target damage more.

 Usually it looks like this at the time of the first maps:

-- I finish Act 10 with about 2.5k life and ES each (less ES if I still use MoM, due to lack of Discipline) and I make sure I have at least some positive chaos resistance.
+- I finish Act 10 with about 2.5k life, 2k Energy Shield and I make sure I have at least some positive chaos resistance.